Liberia: Mande expansion

-The Pepper Coast, also known as the Grain Coast, has been inhabited by indigenous peoples of Africa at least as far back as the 12th century.
+The Pepper Coast, also known as the Grain Coast, has been inhabited by Niger-Congo peoples at least as far back as the 12th century.
 Mande-speaking people expanded from the north and east, forcing many smaller ethnic groups southward toward the Atlantic Ocean.
 The Dei, Bassa, Kru, Gola, and Kissi were some of the earliest documented peoples in the area.

 This influx of these groups was compounded by the decline of the Mali Empire in 1375 and the Songhai Empire in 1591.
 As inland regions underwent desertification, inhabitants moved to the wetter coast.
 These new inhabitants brought skills such as cotton spinning, cloth weaving, iron smelting, rice and sorghum cultivation, and social and political institutions from the Mali and Songhai empires.
 Shortly after the Mane conquered the region, the Vai people of the former Mali Empire immigrated into the Grand Cape Mount County region.
 The ethnic Kru opposed the influx of Vai, forming an alliance with the Mane to stop further influx of Vai.

 People along the coast built canoes and traded with other West Africans from Cap-Vert to the Gold Coast.

 Early colonization

 Between 1461 and the late 17th century, Portuguese, Dutch, and British traders had contacts and trading posts in the region.
 The Portuguese named the area Costa da Pimenta ("Pepper Coast") but it later came to be known as the Grain Coast, due to the abundance of melegueta pepper grains.
 The traders would barter commodities and goods with local people.

-In the United States, there was a movement to settle African Americans, both free-born and formerly enslaved, in Africa.
+In the United States, there was a "Back-to-Africa" movement to settle African Americans, both free people of color and formerly enslaved, in Africa.
 This was partially because they faced racial discrimination in the form of political disenfranchisement and the denial of civil, religious, and social rights.
 It was also partially because slave owners and politicians feared uprisings and rebellions of enslaved peoples.
 They believed these uprisings would be motivated by a desire to achieve the freedoms experienced by formerly enslaved peoples, specifically freedom from violence and reunions with separated family.

 Formed in 1816, the American Colonization Society (ACS) was made up mostly of Quakers and slaveholders.
-Quakers believed black people would face better chances for freedom in Africa than in the U.S. While slaveholders opposed freedom for enslaved people, some viewed "repatriation" of free people of color as a way to avoid slave rebellions.
+Quakers believed black people would face better chances for freedom in Africa than in the United States.
+While slaveholders opposed freedom for enslaved people, some viewed "repatriation" of free people of color as a way to avoid slave rebellions.